The English version is now avaiable for purchase!

 Pages 66-67: RINELLA

--the mooring buoy field "Non Solo Mare" is no longer present.
+-the mooring buoy field is no longer present.
 In fact, boats are no longer allowed to moor in the area in front of the beach.
-There is the possibility that another mooring buoy field will be installed on the other side of the pier

 -an underwater barrier (to prevent beach erosion) has been created where the mooring buoy field once was, which has made the area shallower.